microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-05.md

 ## Introduction

-- Batch predicated data is stored in lakehouse from previous challenge.
+During Challenge 4, you generated batch predictions over simulated patient data.
+This reflects the scenario of receiving new data of patients that are currently being monitored.
+You must now display the predictions in an insightful way that can show doctors which patients are at risk.
+To do so, you will be building a PowerBI report using the newly created predictions.

 ## Description

-- You've been tasked with creating some reporting using Power BI based on the data which got batch predicted in the last challenge.
+You've been tasked with creating some reporting using Power BI based on the data which got batch predicted in the last challenge.
 In this challenge, you must create a semantic model and add measures if required and create the visualization based on it.

 ## Success Criteria